What Is Zoloft: Signs And Symptoms Of Zoloft(Sertraline) Addiction

 Avoid Interactions With Alcohol and Marijuana

 Use of Zoloft with alcohol may result in various withdrawal symptoms and complicate the recovery process.
-The study conducted back in 2010 focused on the use of Zoloft with the combination of Naltrexone to treat depression and alcohol addicted individuals.
+The study conducted back in 2010 is focused on the use of Zoloft with the combination of Naltrexone to treat depression and alcohol addicted individuals.
 The combination of sertraline and Naltrexone helped to improve the depressive symptoms, prevent relapse and decrease adverse problems.

-Zoloft interacting with weed could lead to a higher concentration of Sertraline in the body system.
+Mixing Zoloft with weed could lead to a higher concentration of sertraline in the body system.
 This could cause more significant side effects in a user’s body.
 It would look like the user had overdosed on sertraline.
 It could lead to a serotonin syndrome, and the two should be abruptly not mixed or interact.
 There are reports when users experience panic attacks from interacting with the two substances.

 Zoloft Addiction Treatment

-If a patient is planning on tapering off sertraline, they should consider drug detox and go through a drug rehab center.
+If a patient is planning on tapering off sertraline, they should consider withdrawal schedule and visit a drug rehab center.
 But first, they should be diagnosed by a professional to discover the addiction level.
-After that treatment can be started with detoxing the drug from the body.
+After that treatment can be started with detox procedures.
 Then it is advisable to enroll in a registered and qualified rehab center.
 Rehab centers go a long way in the process of tapering off Zoloft.
 They show to a patient that they are not alone while professionally handling their Zoloft addiction.
 These facilities show support to people undergoing sertraline addiction treatment.